coq/coq/doc/sphinx/language/coq-library.rst

 Logic
 ~~~~~

-The basic library of Coq comes with the definitions of standard
+`Logic.v` in the basic library of Coq has the definitions of standard
-(intuitionistic) logical connectives (they are defined as inductive
+(intuitionistic) logical connectives defined as inductive
-constructions).
+constructions.
 They are equipped with an appealing syntax enriching the
 subclass :token:`form` of the syntactic class :token:`term`.
 The constructs
 for :production:`form` are: